nightroman/FarNet/PowerShellFar/README.md

 `Stop-Transcript` for starting and stopping and `Show-FarTranscript` for viewing the output.

-Note: PowerShell scripts opened in the editor can be invoked in the current session by `[F5]`.
-The key is hard-coded but a different key can be used, too.
+PowerShell scripts opened in the editor can be invoked by `[F5]`.
+The key is hard-coded.
+The output is shown in the viewer.

 See [Examples].